• Skip to main content

 • Spicy Sausage Pasta - If you love spicy, either use hot Italian sausage links, or add a pinch of crushed red pepper flakes when you are sautéing the veggies and sausage.

 • Shrimp - Try subbing the protein with fresh or even frozen shrimp.
-Chicken, meatballs or bulk ground Italian sausage would also be good variations.
+You could also use the homemade meatballs from this Spaghetti and Meatballs recipe as the protein, meal prep extra for the freezer!
+Chicken or bulk ground Italian sausage would also be good variations.

 • The Pink Sauce - An Italian pink sauce pasta can be made out of any form of tomato and cream.
 This means you can use different tomato products like crushed tomato, fire roasted chopped tomatoes, marinara sauce, or whole peeled San Marzano canned tomatoes chopped.
 If you have lots of fresh tomatoes, you can chop and use a few in this dish, or try this Creamy Tomato Basil Pasta!
 You can also vary the half & half, by subbing heavy cream or whole milk.